ag-grid/ag-grid/grid-packages/ag-grid-docs/documentation/doc-pages/reference-data/index.md

 - **'Exterior Colour' Column:** uses the built-in `'richSelect'` Cell Editor.
 Mapped names are displayed in the dropdown list and selections are saved as `'colour'` codes in the underlying data.

 - **'Interior Colour' Column:** uses a Text Cell Editor with `useFormatter=true`.
 Mapped names are displayed in the cells and edited values are saved as `'colour'` codes in the underlying data.
-(Note: a valid name must be entered.)
+(Note: a valid name must be entered or the value will be saved as undefined.)

 - **Set Filters:** display a list of names rather than codes.